dannyh79/dannyh79.github.io/app/posts/(data)/2020-03-22-vim8-terminal.md

 ## TLDR

-- Vim 8.1 introduced terminal mode, `:terminal`
+- Vim 8.1 introduced terminal mode, `:terminal{:vim}`
-- `:terminal` allows you to open terminals inside Vim, hence the potential to be as productive as being in a Tmux session
+- `:terminal{:vim}` allows you to open terminals inside Vim, hence the potential to be as productive as being in a Tmux session
 - You probably don't need it if you are already using Tmux

 ## How is This Helpful?

-In Vim, prior to this, we can only access the shell through either typing `:!`, to and back from shell with hitting `CTRL + Z` then using `$ fg` , or Tmux.
+In Vim, prior to this, we can only access the shell through either typing `:!{:vim}`, to and back from shell with hitting `CTRL + Z` then using `$ fg{:vim}` , or Tmux.

 Now, with the new ternimal mode, combining tabs, we can work wonders with just Vim!
 In cover photo, I have